-In 2015, one in three people have picked up something pumpkin-y, propelling the pumpkin-infused industry into a $361 million dollar business.
+In 2017, one in three people picked up something pumpkin-y, propelling the pumpkin-infused industry into a $361 million dollar business.
 And the most popular pumpkin product of all?
 You guessed it: Starbucks’ Pumpkin Spice Latte.
+Today, that velvety flavor of Fall has elevated Starbucks’ spicy sips to a whopping $500 million craze!

 The PSL has become the #1 selling seasonal drink of all time, with over 200 million being sold since its inception.
 To the PSL’s cult followers, it’s more than espresso with flavored syrup; it represents all things fall.
 In fact, Starbucks’ specialty latte has become so popular that the beverage has its own Instagram, Twitter, Facebook, and Tumblr.